census-instrumentation/opencensus-website/content/core-concepts/metrics.md

 In order to aggregate measurements and export, users need to define views.
-A view allows recorded measurements to be aggregated with a one of the aggregation methods set by the user cumulatively, as well as [tags](/core-concepts/tags) to disambiguate metrics.
+A view allows recorded measurements to be aggregated with a one of the aggregation methods set by the user cumulatively.
+All recorded measurements are broken down by user-provided [tag](/core-concepts/tags) keys.

 The following aggregation methods are supported: